pommicket/mem/README.md

 (so, try changing the value/letting the value change, and enter it each time).

+You can specify a character constant with `'<ASCII character>`, e.g.
+`'a` for 97.

 When you've narrowed it down to a few possibilities (some things might be stored twice, so you can't necessarily always reduce it down to 1), enter `x` to switch to poking mode.
+You can poke with any (up to 64-bit) value, and it will write it little-endian.

 For clarification, see the guide below: